MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-overview.md

 ### Using Custom APIs as basis for virtual entities

 Since the integration depends on APIs exposed on [!INCLUDE[prodshort](../developer/includes/prodshort.md)], custom APIs can used for generating virtual entities.
+For more information, see [Developing a Custom API](../developer/devenv-develop-custom-api.md).

 ## Known limitations